Trekking in Sikkim Darjeeling

 Accommodation

-The Sandakphu Phalut Trek is a lodge-based tea house trek in Darjeeling, that provides accommodation in trekkers’ huts operated by the tourism department, and small lodges operated by local families.
+The Sandakphu Phalut Trek is a lodge-based tea house trek in Darjeeling, with night stays in trekkers’ huts operated by the tourism department in Darjeeling, and small lodges operated by local families.

-There is one trekkers hut each belonging to the tourism department in Tonglu, Gairibas, Phalut and Gorkhay.
-While Sandakphu has three trekkers huts.
-These trekkers huts provide basic facilities with a bed, mattress and blankets, and common bathroom, and can accommodate about fifteen hikers each at a time.
+The lone trekkers hut in Tonglu provide basic facilities with a bed, mattress and blankets, and common bathroom, and can accommodate about fifteen hikers at a time.
 The trekkers huts have dormitory style four to five bed per room.

 PS.
-NOTE: Foreign hikers embarking on the Sandakphu Phalut Trek are restricted from staying overnight inside Nepal.
+NOTE: Foreign hikers embarking on the Sandakphu Phalut Trek from Darjeeling, India are restricted from staying overnight inside Nepal.

 Food

-When it comes to food, there is not much choice for the hikers to choose from.
-The lodges and the home stays along the Sandakphu Phalut Trek route offer the traditional dal (lintel soup), bhat (rice), and vegetable curry as the main meal.
-For breakfast these trekkers huts and lodges offer bread, butter, jam and a choice of eggs to complement.
+When it comes to food, there are not many choices for hikers to choose from.
+The lodges and the Home stays along the Sandakphu Phalut Trek route offer the traditional dal (lentil soup), bhat (rice), and vegetable curry as the main meal.
+For breakfast, these trekkers’ huts and lodges offer bread, butter, jam, and a choice of eggs to complement.

 Water